- Headings match the order of Full Self Employment Tax Return pages (SA103F).

 Box 20 Car, van and travel expenses

-- Home-to-work travel is not deductible if attendance at that workplace is ‘regular and predictable’, e.g. from your home to your dental practice.
+- Home-to-work travel is not deductible if attendance at that workplace is ‘regular and predictable’, e.g. commuting from your home to your usual dental practice as outlined in the location of work in your contract.

 - Any travel incurred for personal and business reasons must be apportioned.
-An example could be when a dentist goes on a course on a Friday, stays and visits their family on Saturday, travels back on Sunday, and is away for two days, one-day business and one day private.
+An example could be when you go on a course on a Friday, stay and visit your family on Saturday, travel back on Sunday, and are away for two days, one day business and one day personal reasons.
 It seems fair to only allow half of the travel costs.

 - Speeding, parking and congestion charge fines are not tax-deductible.